 People with low self-worth typically think it is safer to stay quiet, rather than risk annoying someone or putting them off.

-Perhaps you let people disrespect you because you suspect they're right to view you as disposal or to characterize you in a negative light.
+Perhaps you let people disrespect you because you suspect they're right to view you as a disposal or to characterize you in a negative light.

 Or you just constantly fall into a pattern of people taking advantage of you but simply not acknowledging it.